 Medical assistants who have worked for at least one year within the last three years or for at least two years within the last five years are also eligible to take the CCMA exam.

-Note that Stepful’s online medical assistant training program prepares you to take the CCMA exam and helps you get a job.
+Note that Stepful’s online medical assistant certification program prepares you to take the CCMA exam and helps you get a job.

 Certified Medical Assistants vs. Medical Assistants